dineshdhotrad/objdect/inference_graph/README.md

-# Result of the generated TF model ready to detect FIRE and SMOKE
+# Result folder of the generated TF model ready to detect FIRE and SMOKE